-By Thomas C Gallagher, Minneapolis Criminal Defense Lawyer
+By Thomas C Gallagher, Minneapolis indecent Conduct Attorney

 Indecent Conduct in a Public Place (or Private Place)

 Minnesota Statutes Section 609.72, subd.
 1(3) “Disorderly Conduct” creates a misdemeanor crime for a person who engages in obscene conduct tending reasonably to arouse alarm, anger or resentment in others – in a public or private place.
-This statute has been used at times to charge people with “indecent conduct” crimes.
+Prosecutors can use this statute to charge people with “indecent conduct.”
 Like other “Disorderly Conduct crimes,” the reaction of other people is relevant.
-This can give rise to a defense – that others were not offended.
+That others took no offense can be a defense.

-Strip clubs, art events and theaters are excepted, or at least have a much different standard for what is considered lewd exposure or “lewdness or lascivious behavior.”
-Our First Amendment Right to Free Speech and Expression protects what otherwise might be “indecent.”
+Our standard differs for strip clubs, art events and theaters.
+What we consider lewd exposure or “lewdness or lascivious behavior” depends upon context.
+The First Amendment Right to Free Speech and Expression protects speech and conduct some might think “indecent.”

-We have successfully defended nude sunbathers ticketed at an isolated, posted nude beach on First Amendment grounds; and topless female sunbathers on Equal Protection grounds.
+We have successfully defended nude sunbathers ticketed at an isolated, posted nude beach on First Amendment grounds.
+And we’ve won for topless female sunbathers on Equal Protection grounds.

 Indecent Conduct in the Presence of a Minor under 16

 Minnesota Statutes Section 609.3451, subd.
 1 “Criminal Sexual Conduct 5th Degree” creates a Gross Misdemeanor crime for “masturbation or lewd exhibition of the genitals in the presence of a minor under the age of 16, knowing or having reason to know the minor is present.”
-Note that this one requires “genitals.”
+This one requires “genitals.”